Italy–Philippines relations: Filipinos in Italy

 Filipinos form the fourth-largest migrant community in Italy, after the Romanian, Albanian, and North African communities.
 Italy is also the joint largest European migration destination for Filipinos.
 The Italian capital Rome is home to the largest Filipino community.
 Roughly 108,000 Filipinos reside in Italy legally as temporary workers or permanent residents, and estimates on the number of illegal Filipinos vary widely from 20,000 to 80,000.
 In 2008, ISTAT (Istituto Nazionale di Statistica), Italy's statistics office, reported that there were 113,686 documented Filipinos living in Italy whereas the number had been 105,675 in 2007.
 63% of Filipino Italians are women and they mostly work as domestic assistants.
 The Filipino Department of Labor and Employment (DOLE) says that Italy allows 5000 non-seasonal/regular workers, up from 3000 in 2007.
 The DOLE said that the change was "a sign of appreciation of the good bilateral cooperation with the Philippines in migratory issues."
 There are approximately 60 Filipino organisations in Italy, most of which are church-based, although there are several cultural and civic groups as well.
 One of such groups is the Filipino Women's Council with the aim of educating Filipino women migrants about their rights and lobbying on their behalf.
 In 2007, Italy gave Filipinos with a Filipino driver's license a free Italian driver's license.

-Italians in Philippines

-Since the Spanish colonization a number of Italians have migrated to Philippines, mostly for missionary work. and there have also been a few Italian who have settled in the Philippines.
-According to the 2010 census there were about 1,459 Italians living in the Philippines.

-Giordano Ansalone

-Ansalone was born at Santo Stefano Quisquina in Sicily.
-Having entered the Dominican Order and completed his studies at Salamanca, he was sent in 1625, together with many others, as a missionary to the Philippine Islands.
-Whilst serving as chaplain in a hospital for Chinese and Japanese at Manila he learned their languages.

-In 1631, he offered to go to Japan and arrived at the outbreak of the persecution in 1632.
-Disguised as a bonze, he travelled over the land and administered the rites of the Catholic religion.

-He was arrested 4 August 1634, and subjected to tortures that lasted seven days.
-He was forced to witness the beheading of his companion, Thomas of St. Hyacinth, and sixty-nine other Christians.
-On 18 November he was executed at Nagasaki, Japan, by being suspended till dead from a plank with his head buried in the ground.